-All Lake Wales Elementary Schools participate in the Community Eligible Provision (CEP) of the National School Lunch Program which allows all students to eat Breakfast and Lunch at no charge to the student or families.
+All of our schools participate in the Community Eligible Provision (CEP) of the National School Lunch Program which allows all students to eat breakfast and lunch at no charge to the student or families.

-Create an Online Lunch System Account to deposit money electronically, check balances, sign up for email notification of low balances, etc. through our partner K12PaymentCenter!
-You must know your student’s ID number to get started.
+Create an online lunch system account to deposit money electronically, check balances, sign up for email notification of low balances, etc. through our partner K12PaymentCenter.
+Their website is https://www.k12paymentcenter.com.
+You must know your student’s 10 digits ID number to get started.